spzwart/AMUSE-Tutorial/README.md

 center.

 #### Learning objectives
+ * Single-directional hierarchical code coupling strategy (i.e. classice bridge).
+ * Bridge timesteps.
+ * Constructing classes in Python
+ * Incorporating an external potential to an N-body simulation
+ * Appreciate the role of get_gravity_at_point function in bridge.
+ * Appreciate the role of get_potential_at_point function in bridge.

 ## high_order_bridge.ipynb
+**Not yet documented**
+**Not yet working**
 You simulate a debris disk around a moon, in orbit around a planet, in orbit around a star.
 This requires a higher order bridge, in order to assure that the orbital integration is performed with sufficient